cvan/blog/_2014-07-29-password-reset.md

 It hijacks the click and sets `window.location.href` to `https://twitter.com/account/begin_password_reset?account_identifier=email@domain.com`

-Clicking on "Forgot password?" appends the email as a querystring parameter to the link before taking you to the Forgot Password page.
+Clicking on "Forgot password?" appends the email as a query-string parameter to the link before taking you to the Forgot Password page.

 https://twitter.com/account/begin_password_reset?account_identifier=legit@email.biz